floatingpixels/supabase-nuxt/README.md

 </p>
 ```

 The confirmation route on your server is provided by this module, so you don't need to implement it yourself.
 It's available at `/supabase/auth/confirm`.
-It will automatically confirm the user and redirect to the `next` route.
+It will automatically confirm the user and re-direct to the `next` route.

 If you want to customize the confirmation route, you can do so by creating a server route to handle the request, and point to it in your Supabase e-mail template.
 Your custom route will receive the `token_hash` and `type` URL parameters, and the `next` URL parameter if provided.
-You can use the `useSupabaseClient` composable to confirm the user and redirect to the `next` route:
+You can use the `useSupabaseClient` composable to confirm the user and re-direct to the `next` route:

 > ⚠️ You can use the provided confirm route at `/supabase/confirm`, the implementation of a custom route is optional!